ei-grad/trinkup/README.md

 Really, rsync could create hardlinks by itself.
 But it is not useful for backups since hardlinks only work within the single filesystem.
-Trinkup creates hardlinks by coping the latest backup directory.
+Trinkup creates hardlinks from the latest backup directory, not from the source, so it doesn't need to cross the filesystem boundary.